How to Protect Your Data & Information with Cloud Security?

 To protect your systems from attacks and impacting your business, it’s important to consider a few essential services that cloud security vendors offer.
 You can then compare these services, breadth of features, and depth of functionality to ensure you’re selecting the best vendor to protect your assets that are hosted in the cloud.

 - Cloud Services – A range of services extend from end-to-end protection for all stages of cloud deployment, including security monitoring, configuration management, vulnerability management, endpoint security, security testing, and incident response.
+Simple services such as cloud based quickbooks enterprise hosting and critical migration related services such as G suite to office 365 migration both need 24*7 monitoring and a top-notch support for the cloud related issues to make sure the services are up and running.

 - Disaster Recovery – An important service to be aware of when protecting data and information on the cloud is Disaster Recovery as a Service (DRaaS).
 Data recovery is crucial for compliance in certain industries, so be sure to seek an advisor if you have any regulatory concerns.
 In the case where your cloud operations are impacted, the vendor will restore data, servers, or entire data centers suffering from a natural or man-made disaster.

 - Cyber Security – For many small and medium-sized businesses, it’s less expensive to work with a specialized cyber security provider than an in-house team.
 These teams will handle monitoring and reporting, performance testing to protect your company from the latest cyber security threats.
+They are well trained and experts having Cyber Security certification.

 3. Choosing a Cloud Security Vendor –